angulardart/site-angulardart/src/tools/dartdevc/faq.md

 * One module for each Dart file that’s not imported by one of the above.

+{% comment %}This currently isn't true: https://github.com/dart-lang/site-webdev/pull/1426#discussion_r176868668
 * Shared modules. <br>
-  Pub produces a minimum set of shared modules, taking care not to introduce cycles.
+  The build_runner tool produces a minimum set of shared modules, taking care not to introduce cycles.
+{% endcomment %}

 Any Dart file that is imported ends up either directly in the importing file’s module